Efficient simulation of logical magic state preparation protocols: Error propagation in magic state preparation protocols

 \section{Error propagation in magic state preparation protocols}

-In this Section, we summarize families of MSP protocols for which arbitrary circuit-level Pauli errors propagate through them to an end-of-circuit Clifford error.
-We consider protocols based on measuring logical PSCs [Section~\ref{subsec:logical-clifford-meas}], magic state distillation at the logical level [Section~\ref{subsec:msd_non_Cliff}] and protocols based on the implementation of a transversal non-Clifford gate [Section~\ref{subsec:transv-non-Cliff}].
+In this section, we summarize families of MSP protocols for which arbitrary circuit-level Pauli errors propagate through them to an end-of-circuit Clifford error.
+We consider protocols based on measuring logical PSCs [Sec.~\ref{subsec:logical-clifford-meas}], magic state distillation (MSD) at the logical level [Sec.~\ref{subsec:msd_non_Cliff}] and protocols based on the implementation of a transversal non-Clifford gate [Sec.~\ref{subsec:transv-non-Cliff}].
+Before diving into any further details, we would like to highlight that error propagation for protocols from Sec.~\ref{subsec:logical-clifford-meas} is in general more involved than for protocols from Secs.~\ref{subsec:msd_non_Cliff} and~\ref{subsec:transv-non-Cliff}.
+This is due to the complex error propagation properties of logical PSC measurements [Sect.~\ref{sec:controlled_clifford}].
+We also note that, compared to Sec.~\ref{subsec:logical-clifford-meas}, the discussions in Secs~\ref{subsec:msd_non_Cliff} and~\ref{subsec:transv-non-Cliff} do not rely heavily on the properties of PSCs.
+Nonetheless, we discuss these protocols for completeness.

-We note that all protocols discussed in this Section can be equivalently recast with measurements postponed to the end.
-For convenience, we stick to this convention throughout this Section.
-One \textit{can} simulate mid-circuit measurements and ancilla resets explicitly without having to postpone them to the end.
+We note that all protocols discussed in this section can be equivalently recast with measurements postponed to the end.
+For convenience, we stick to this convention throughout this section.
+One \textit{can} simulate midcircuit measurements and ancilla resets explicitly without having to postpone them to the end.
 However, in this case, the propagated error also includes projections by stabilizer states, which are more cumbersome (though still efficient) to simulate.
+For instance, the MSP protocol of Ref.~\cite{Davydova:2025ylx} requires midcircuit measurements and feed-forward Pauli corrections to guarantee fault-tolerance.
 We leave analysis of error propagation through mid-circuit measurements and ancilla resets to future work.